Mowglithemaniac/Project0/README.txt

  ============================================================================*/

 Directory   | C-code examples
-            : If I'm the author they're on copyright
+            : If I'm the author the file is on copyright, else the source should be clearly defined within the
-            : Is set up to contain a number of C-code files, with a focus on syntax within the different areas.
-              Files starting with the letter 'A' are meant to be useful in their own right rather than merely showing syntax.
+            : The goal is to have a number of C-code examples regarding different topics, which can be used to understand the basics of a topic relatively quickly.

-            - Files are compiled with gcc, there's an extensive description of how to compile in the Guides folder "Command tool help.txt"
+            : Files are compiled with gcc, there's an extensive description of how to compile in the Guides folder "Command tool help.txt" Name - 000-020 A tl;dr introduction about different topics
+            - 021-[???]
+Could be better, a number of files I've crammed in there
+            - A[0??]
+Created to be useful in their own right
+            - C[0??]
+Basic topics regarding pointers
+            - D[0??]
+Files regarding Linked liists

 Directory   | Exercises
             : I wrote them, so they're on copyright Setup to help the user gain some practical experience in some specific way.
 Exercise 1. : Figuring out why and how C codes can result in infinite
               loops if you enter something other than a value.
+              Essentially letting users figure out the liitation of scanf.
 Exercise 2. : Intentionally creates a number of zombies, so that you can
-              experiment with the 'top' command, to see how the 'zombie' paragraph can change, with the program actively running.
+              experiment with the 'top' command, to see how the 'zombie' paragraph can change, with the command actively running.

 Directory   | Guides
             - Condensed information about topics, absolutely on copyright.